 It is recommended to read the LCM ID register through MIPI when compatible design with other displays is required.
 If several LCMs share the same IC, it is recommended that LCM factory burn an OTP register to distinguish different screens.
-You can also connect the LCD_ID of LCM to the GPIO of the module to distinguish different screens by high/low level detection.
-But note that the output voltage of LCD_ID should not exceed the voltage range of the GPIOs.
+You can also connect the LCD_ID of LCM to the ADC of the module to distinguish different screens by level detection.
+But note that the output voltage of LCD_ID should not exceed the voltage range of the ADC pin.

-You can design an external backlight driver circuit for LCM according to the actual requirement.
-PWM can be used for backlight brightness adjustment.
+You can design the external backlight driving circuit for LCM according to actual requirements.
+A reference circuit design is shown in the following figure, in which the PWM pin is used to adjust the backlight brightness.

-Figure 25: Reference Design of LCM Interface External Backlight Driver
+Figure 25: Reference Design of LCM Interface External Backlight Drive

 4.13.
-Camera Interfaces
+Camera Interface